gizwits-docs/gizwits-docs/source/en-us/DeviceDev/MCUScheme.md

 ## 2. Product requirement analysis

-The product requirement of "Smart Light" is to synchronize the switch state and color combination of the RGB_LED light to the App, and control the light with the App remotely.
+The product requirement of "Water Purifier" is to synchronize the switch state and color combination of the RGB_LED light to the App, and control the light with the App remotely.

 ## 3. Data Points requirement analysis